kayg04/kayg.org/content/Permanent Notes/Replacing a failed Drive in a Ceph Cluster.md

 - [[Ceph]] drains the dying OSD and moves data OR if the disk is dead, ceph rebuilds data from redundant bits / parity to _other OSDs on the same node_.
 This may cause a [[Nearfull OSD]] situation.

-- To prevent such a situation, the trick here is to set `ceph osd crush reweight 0`.
-This makes sure that the data is distributed to _other OSDs on all the nodes / throughout the crushmap_.
+- To prevent such a situation, the trick here is to set `ceph osd crush reweight 0`. [[Difference Between OSD Reweight and CRUSH Reweight]] This makes sure that the data is distributed to _other OSDs on all the nodes / throughout the crushmap_.

 - Wait till the OSD has been drained (0 PGs) if the disk is still alive.
 If the disk is dead, it can be replaced immediately.

 - The OSD can be destroyed and recreated thereafter.

+> [!NOTE] Persistence
+> Restarting the OSD will

 ## 👓 References